microsoft/ApplicationInsights-Java/azure-application-insights-spring-boot-starter/README.md

 </Configuration>
 ```

-You can register own telemetry module, processor or initializer by defining it as a bean in your configuration:
+#### Register own telemetry module, processor or initializer by defining it as a bean in the configuration
 ```java
 @SpringBootApplication
 public class MyApplication {